Restrictions of data subjects’ rights

 - the protection of the data subject or of the rights and freedoms of others;

 In deciding to disregard the above-mentioned obligations and rights, the controller shall take into account several factors listed in Article 41 (2) UAVG, such as: the purposes of the processing or categories of processing, the categories of personal data, the risks to the rights and freedoms of those involved, etc.

 Processing of personal data for the purposes of scientific research or statistics

 Further, the rights to access, rectification and restriction of processing do not apply where processing is carried out solely for the purposes of scientific research or statistics (Article 44 UAVG).

 Processing of personal data for the purposes of archiving in the public interest

 Where the processing is carried out for the purposes of archiving in the public interest, the right to access, rectification, restriction of processing (when the accuracy of data is contested) and portability may not be granted (Article 45 UAVG).

 Exceptions for public registers

-Pursuant to Art.
-47 UAVG, public registers may further restrict some rights of data subjects, namely the right to access, rectification and restriction of processing.
-In such cases, also the notification obligation of Art.
-19 GDPR, regarding rectification or erasure of data or restriction of processing does not apply.
+Pursuant to Article 47 UAVG, public registers may further restrict some rights of data subjects, namely the right to access, rectification and restriction of processing.
+In such cases, also the notification obligation of Article 19 GDPR, regarding rectification or erasure of data or restriction of processing does not apply.
 Moreover, there is no right to object to registers established by law.